Color blindness: Traffic lights

 The main coping mechanism to overcome these challenges is to memorize the position of lights.
 The order of the common triplet traffic light is standardized as red–amber–green from top to bottom or left to right.
 Cases that deviate from this standard are rare.
 One such case is a traffic light in Tipperary Hill in Syracuse, New York, which is upside-down (green–amber–red top to bottom) due to the sentiments of its Irish American community.
-However, it has been criticized due to the potential hazard it poses for color-blind drivers.
+The light has been criticized due to the potential hazard it poses for color blind drivers.